Sum of Squares

 Also known as model sum of squares.

-Graphically, in a simple linear regression with one independent variable, $SS_{exp}$ is the sum of the areas of the blue squares in the figure below.
+Graphically, in a simple linear regression with one independent variable, SSexp is the sum of the areas of the blue squares in the figure below.

 Explained sum of squares